RafiToast/toastweb-sandbox-refresh/README.md

 Run the command `python create_users.py`

 This will take the data from *users.json* and use it to recreate all the users.

+## Debugging

+Add the parameter *debug* at the end of the load/create commands